MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval

 The DesignQA benchmark~\cite{doris2025designqa}, derived from the Formula SAE competition\footnote{\url{https://www.fsaeonline.com}}, was introduced to evaluate how multimodal LLMs perform on question-answering tasks grounded in engineering documentation.
 It provides a large-scale testbed where models are required to interpret textual and visual information jointly to answer engineering-related questions.
 However, the original DesignQA framework relied on complete document ingestion and used relatively simple retrieval approaches~\cite{lewis2020rag}, limiting its scalability and precision when deployed in real-world engineering workflows.

 Building upon DesignQA, this work establishes a multimodal framework by introducing the \textbf{Multimodal ColPali Enhanced Retrieval and Reasoning Framework (MCERF)}.
 It is a modular system that integrates multimodal retrieval, adaptive reasoning, and dynamic query routing.
-Unlike prior document-level ingestion methods, MCERF operates on retrieved chunks of multimodal content, significantly reducing computational cost while improving interpretability.
+Unlike multimodal full document ingestion methods, MCERF operates on retrieved multimodal content, significantly reducing computational cost while improving interpretability.
 The framework leverages the ColPali retriever~\cite{faysse2024colpali}, which represents both textual and visual structures, and couples it with multiple reasoning strategies: (i) a \textit{Hybrid Lookup Mode} for explicit rule mentions, (ii) a \textit{Vision-to-Text Fusion} for figure- and table-guided reasoning, (iii) a \textit{High-Reasoning LLM Mode} for complex questions requiring more reasoning~\cite{wei2022cot}, and (iv) an \textit{SelfConsistency Decision Layer} to improve stability.

-We further propose adaptive routing strategies, including a single decision module and a multi-agent routing mechanism that dynamically allocates queries to the most suitable retrieval-reasoning pipeline.
+We further propose adaptive routing strategies, including a single case and an agent-based routing mechanism that dynamically allocates queries to the most suitable retrieval-reasoning pipeline.
 These routing methods allow MCERF to balance accuracy and efficiency, adapting to the complexity of each question and task.

-Comprehensive evaluations on the DesignQA benchmark demonstrate that MCERF substantially outperforms baseline retrieval-augmented generation (RAG) systems.
-Our framework achieves the best performance across all six benchmark problem types, yielding a 41.1\% overall improvement over the previous best-performing model.
+Comprehensive evaluations on the DesignQA benchmark demonstrate that MCERF substantially outperforms baseline retrieval augmented generation (RAG) systems.
+Our framework achieves the best performance across all six benchmark problem types, yielding a 32.6\% overall relative improvement over the previous best-performing baseline RAG.
 This indicates that integrating multimodal retrieval with adaptive reasoning pipelines enables more scalable and accurate comprehension of engineering documents.